AlexMoreton1/AlexMoreton1/README.md

 ## 🎓 Education:

-- BSC Hons Software Engineering at the University of Brighton - Graduating 2024
+- BSc (Hons) Software Engineering, University of Brighton - Graduated with First Class Honours in 2024
 - Internship at Paxton Access
 - Access to Higher Education in Computing - Chichester College, Distinction